 Jones Point Lighthouse: in an opening in the seawall of the lighthouse at

-Jones Point Park on the Potomac River in Alexandria, VA.
+Jones Point Park on the Potomac River in Alexandria, Virginia.
 The lighthouse

 was built in 1855 and a seawall was constructed in 1861.
 As documented by